p-argento/uni/GEO/geo exam.md

 ---

 geographic information system
-what is a trajectory
+what is a trajectory (good )
-what is spatial tessellation
-what is a raster layer, and rasterization what is vectorization moran's I spatial interpolation
+what is spatial tessellation (rivedi terza regola) what is a raster layer, and rasterization what is vectorization moran's I spatial interpolation
-Voronoi tessellation
+Voronoi tessellation (definizione ) - bravo
 Interpolation methods
 gps traces and formats
 mobile network systems
 types of mobile phone records
 trajectories filtering
 route reconstruction
-trajectories compression
+trajectories compression ()
 ramer-douglas-peucker
 driemel
 individual mobility network